kumartheashwani/paypal-java-mcp-server/README.md

 #### Running in Non-Interactive Environments

-If you need to run the server in a non-interactive environment, you can use the provided `start-non-interactive.sh` script, which creates named pipes for stdin/stdout:
+If you need to run the server in a non-interactive environment (where stdin/stdout connectivity is not available), you can use the provided `start-non-interactive.sh` script:

 ```bash
 ./start-non-interactive.sh
 ```

-This script will:
+This script:
-1. Create named pipes for stdin and stdout
+1. Creates named pipes for stdin and stdout
+2. Starts background processes to handle the pipes
-2. Start the server in the background
+3. Starts the server with the `-Djsonrpc.stdio.interactive=false` flag
+4. Automatically sends an initialize request to the server
-3. Print the paths to the pipes and example commands for interacting with them
+5. Provides the pipe paths for you to interact with the server

+The server will pre-initialize all capabilities and tools, so it's ready to respond to requests even without initial input.
 You can then interact with the server by writing to the input pipe and reading from the output pipe:

 ```bash
 # Send a request